textarcana/justplayed/doc/install/README.md

 ### Troubleshooting the build

+The server should be running on port 50000 if the emulator is up and running, with the app active.
+However sometimes that doesn't happen.
+In such cases, use the checklist below to verify build configuration is correct.

     1. clean all if any previous builds have been performed

     2. Active SDK is Simulator 3.0